 Changes to household dynamics, routine and sleep take a significant toll on parent relationships.

-“Sleep deprivation impacts mood regulation immensely, and often the stress is taken out on your nearest and dearest: yep the partner,” said Kristy and Lana.
+“Sleep deprivation impacts mood regulation immensely, and often the stress is taken out on your nearest and dearest – yep, the partner,” say Kirsty and Lana.

-Jessica, mum of two aged three and six said these issues had a catastrophic impact on her marriage – leading to separation after nine years together.
+Jessica, mum of a three- and six-year-old said these issues had a catastrophic impact on her marriage – leading to separation after nine years together.